tempelaar-team/qc_lab/docs/user_guide/defaults.rst

      - The total number of trajectories to run.
      - 10
    * - `batch_size`
-     - The number of trajectories to run simultaneously (must be a divisor of `num_trajs`).
+     - The (maximum) number of trajectories to run simultaneously.
      - 1
    * - `tmax`
      - The total time of each trajectory.